aisingapore/PeekingDuck/docs/source/getting_started/05_benchmarks.rst

 Test Hardware
 -------------
 We ran FPS benchmarks on the following devices to compare CPU vs GPU performance:
- | - MacBook Pro 2017, with 2.9 GHz Quad-Core Intel Core i7 and 16GB RAM
+ | - CPU: MacBook Pro 2017, with 2.9 GHz Quad-Core Intel Core i7 and 16GB RAM
- | - NVIDIA A100 GPU, paired with 2.2 GHz 6-Core Intel Xeon CPU and 85GB RAM
+ | - GPU: NVIDIA A100, paired with 2.2 GHz 6-Core Intel Xeon CPU and 85GB RAM

 Test Conditions
 ---------------
 The following test conditions were followed:
  | - ``input.recorded``, the model of interest, and ``dabble.fps`` nodes were used to perform inference on videos
  | - 2 videos were used to benchmark each model, one with only 1 human (``single``), and the other with multiple humans (``multiple``)
- | - Both videos are about 1 minute each, recorded at ~30 FPS, which translates to about 1,800 frames to process for each
+ | - Both videos are about 1 minute each, recorded at ~30 FPS, which translates to about 1,800 frames to process per video
  | - 1280x720 (HD ready) resolution was used, as a bridge between 640x480 (VGA) of poorer quality webcams, and 1920x1080 (Full HD) of CCTVs
- | - All unnecessary processes such as browsers were closed to prevent IO/resource contention
+ | - All unnecessary processes, such as browsers, were closed to prevent IO/resource contention

 Results
 -------
 The results below show the FPS (Frames Per Second) of each model type.
-It is quite clear that the FPS of pose estimation models significantly drops as the number of humans in the videos increase.

 +------------------------------------------+-------------------+-------------------+
 |                                          |  MacBook Pro 2017 |    NVIDIA A100    |